Exhibition on view until May 31, 2012

 A mid-career survey, â€˜3 Five-Year Plans: Lawrence Gipe, 1990-2005â€™ was organized in 2006 by Marilyn Zeitlin at the University Art Museum in Tempe, Arizona.
 In 2001, Gipe completed a commissioned mural for the lobby of the Federal Reserve Bank Headquarters in Atlanta, Georgia.
 His work has appeared in publications including Vanity Fair, Harperâ€™s Magazine, The New York Times, The New York Times Magazine, ArtForum, Art in America , FlashArt, Art and Antiques, Architectural Digest, Elle Magazine, The Los Angeles Times and the Village Voice.
 Gipe is currently Assistant Professor of Painting and Drawing at the University of Arizona and lives and works in Tucson, AZ.

 Primary Projects is a 4,000-square-foot space multidisciplinary space, positioned at the heart of Miamiâ€™s Design District, which aims to explore and promote multiple forms of aesthetic expression from established and emerging artists, alike.
 Utilizing extensive, and wholly specific, experience in producing street-level curatorial endeavors in Miami, the creative forces behind Primary Projects unite the commercial and critical efforts of artists, critics, curators, professionals and patrons; the result is the vital presence of an intelligent, alternative arts environment with an bold urban sensibility delivered through a diverse range of media.
 Regular gallery hours are Monday to Friday from 10:00 a.m. to 6 p.m. and Saturday from Noon to 5:00 p.m.
-For more information please visit www.primaryprojectspace.com and www.primaryflight.com.If you love Soul Of Miami, please consider leaving a testimonial.
+For more information please visit www.primaryprojectspace.com and www.primaryflight.com.Thank you for using Soul Of Miami!